purvi25bas10040-cmd/Student-stress-tracker/README.md

 # Student-stress-tracker
 It is a python based student stress tracker which tracks a students stress level by asking various questions related to a students daily life
-That's a great series of steps for your project!
-You've successfully performed Exploratory Data Analysis (EDA) on a dataset of student stress factors.

-Here is a README.md file tailored for your GitHub repository.
-It explains the project clearly, showcases your findings, and uses a natural, non-AI-generated style.

 📚 Student Stress Factors Analysis
 Project Overview